Molestation accused hangs self in Jaipur police station | Law-Order

 A man arrested for molesting a 10-year-old girl allegedly hanged himself in a police station lock-up on Sunday, police here said.

-The accused, Ankit Gupta (32), was arrested on Saturday for molesting a girl on February 18, and a case was registered against him under sections of the POCSO Act at Jawahar Circle police station, Additional Deputy Commissioner of Police Avinash Kumar Sharma said.
+The accused, Ankit Gupta (32), was arrested on Saturday for molesting a girl on February 18, and was booked under sections of the POCSO Act at Jawahar Circle police station, Additional Deputy Commissioner of Police Avnish Kumar Sharma said.
 He said Gupta had three cases registered against him under the same Act in different police stations.
+The accused was married seven months back.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)